Chiune Sugihara: Jewish refugees

 As the Soviet Union occupied sovereign Lithuania in 1940, many Polish and Lithuanian Jews fearing persecution tried to acquire exit visas.
 While under Soviet occupation, it was announced that many foreign consulates in Kaunas would soon be closed.
-Per the Holocaust researcher and historian David Kranzler, Dutch national Nathan Gutwirth asked the Dutch Ambassador to the Baltic states, L. P. J. de Dekker, for a travel visa.
+Per the Holocaust researcher and historian David Kranzler, Dutch national, Nathan Gutwirth asked the Dutch Ambassador to the Baltic states, L. P. J. de Dekker, for a travel visa.
 Per the granddaughter of another Dutch national Peppy Sterinheim Lewin made the request.
 Either one or both of the above sought to reach Curaçao, then a Dutch colony, with subsequent plans to reach the United States.
 Dekker was operating out of the Dutch consulate in Riga, Latvia.
 They were informed that no visa would be required, but travelers were instead required to obtain permission from the governor to land.
 Gutwirth or Lewin convinced de Dekker to issue the travel document with the second phrase omitted, instead only indicating that no visa was required.
 The island had been providing fuel via its oil refineries to Allied forces, and was unwilling to let in immigrants from enemy territories.

 Dekker requested and authorized the Dutch honorary consul Jan Zwartendijk to issue the same text to Jews in Kovno who wished to escape from Lithuania.
 In the period between 16 July and 3 August 1940, Jan Zwartendijk provided over 2,200 Jews with similar notations in their passports.

 In June 1940, as Italy entered the war, exit routes via the Mediterranean Sea were closed.
 The Committee in Greater Germany, forced to seek new outlets for emigration, arranged for the transportation of Jews from Germany across Europe and Asia (via the Trans-Siberian Railway) to Vladivostok, and then to Japan.
 From Japan the refugees were to embark for destinations in the Western Hemisphere.

 Although the Soviet Union began offering citizenship to those living in occupied Lithuania, some instead still wished to emigrate—principally rabbis, yeshiva students, members of the intellectual classes and leaders of various Jewish communal and labor organizations.
 Travel visas to Japan were initially granted without much difficulty, and the JDC, in collaboration with a number of other American Jewish groups, contributed toward the funds required for the Trans-Siberian trip to Japan of 1,700 persons.

-In July of 1940, Jewish refugees from Germany, Poland, Lithuania, and other countries began arriving in Japan at Tsuruga, Shimonoseki and Kobe.
+In July 1940, Jewish refugees from Germany, Poland, Lithuania, and other countries began arriving in Japan at Tsuruga, Shimonoseki and Kobe.
 Japanese embassies and consulates except Kaunas issued 3,448 Japanese transit visas from January 1940 to March 1941.
 Nearly half of the recipients held valid end-visas and immediately departed Japan.